trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 ![SeaMountWithSizing](https://user-images.githubusercontent.com/85404032/160676054-d5f12eee-4f2b-4674-8861-1d131e9e8493.png)
 <p align = "center"> Fig. 26.
 Simple Extrusion of a semi-circular mesh with a bottom topography and local refinement depending on its curvature</p>

-Finally, the grid can be sized along the bottom by adding the command
+When

 		sizing = ON

-to any TOPOGRAPHY block, e.g
+in a TOPOGRAPHY block, e.g.

         \begin{TOPOGRAPHY}
-		   data file = path/to/bottom_data.txt
+           eqn    = h(x,y) = x^2 + y^2
            sizing = ON
         \end{TOPOGRAPHY}

-It can also be turned `OFF', or the line deleted, to not size the bottom.

-The sizer will then size the grid along the bottom according to the curvature of the topography.
+the sizer will size the grid along the bottom according to the curvature of the topography for a 3D mesh.
 An example is shown in Fig. 26.
+If only a two dimensional mesh is requested, then it is sized according to the curvature, but the z-values of the 2D mesh are not changed, the result looking like the top of Fig. 26.